Planning Applications - a guide to publicity and the planning process

 Members of the public can attend Planning Committee meetings and may be allowed to speak under certain circumstances.
 There is no automatic right to speak at the meeting and it is necessary to obtain approval before the meeting by contacting Development Management.
 Find out more information about Planning Committee and how to register an interest to speak.

 You will not normally receive an automatic notification about the decision on the application.
-However, you are able to track the application when logged in on the Public Access site.
-You will then receive an email alert when the status of the application changes, and you will receive an email when a decision has been made.
 The decision notice will be available on our website once an application has been decided.

 As the law stands there is no right of appeal for objectors.